When Gummy Supplements Fail Quality Standards: The Step-by-Step Protocol

 Immediate Containment and Isolation

-• Physically segregating all units of the failed batch in a designated "Hold" area.
+• Physically segregating every unit in a designated "Hold" area.

-• Identifying and isolating any in-process materials or finished goods from associated lots that may be impacted.
+• Flagging any in-process materials or finished goods from related lots that might be affected.

 Root Cause Investigation and Documentation

-1. Review of Batch Records: Examining all documentation from raw material receipt through manufacturing, packaging, and testing.
+1. Review batch records—raw material receipt through manufacturing, packaging, testing—everything.

-3. Process Audit: Evaluating equipment calibration, operator procedures, and environmental conditions at the time of production.
+3. Audit the process: equipment calibration, operator procedures, environmental conditions at the time of production.

 Corrective and Preventive Actions (CAPA)